BrilworksarrowBlogarrowProduct Engineering

 What-is-a-Vector-Database?-Types,-Uses-&-Why-They-Matter-in-AI-banner-image

-Vector databases arrived on the scene a few years ago and enhance the capacity of today’s search engines, image recognition tools, recommendation systems, and several other tools.
-As generative tools like Bard and ChatGPT gain traction, the term 'vector databases' is popping up everywhere.
+Vector databases arrived on the scene a few years ago and enhance the capacity of today's search engines, image recognition tools, recommendation systems, and several other tools.
+As generative tools like ChatGPT and Gemini gain traction, the term 'vector databases' is popping up everywhere.

 As large language models fuel the AI revolution, vector databases are emerging as crucial tools due to their unique ability to perform fast and accurate similarity searches on high-dimensional vectors.
 This has sparked a surge in investment, with companies like Pinecone and Milvus raising millions to develop and scale their vector database solutions, positioning them as key players in the next wave of AI innovation.